UWFront-End-Cert/html200-adopt-a-dog/README.md

 ## Support
 For best performances:
 * System: iOS or PC
-* Browsers: Google Chrome, Safari, and Firefox;
+* Browsers: Google Chrome, Safari, and Firefox
 * Support mobile devices and tablets

 Not required installation.